Philly Special: NCAA

 On September 21, 2019, the Pittsburgh Panthers college football team called the "Pitt Special" during a matchup against the then-unbeaten UCF Knights, leading the Panthers to a 35–34 victory over the Knights.

 The North Carolina Tar Heels ran an adaptation of the play on two occasions, first in the 2019 Military Bowl against Temple, and secondly against Miami in the final game of the 2020 regular season.
 The Tar Heels' variation was run from under center, with wide receiver Rontavius "Toe" Groves throwing the pass to quarterback Sam Howell both times.
 Both instances resulted in touchdowns.

 On September 11, 2021, Notre Dame tried to execute a Philly Special against Toledo, but quarterback Jack Coan was covered on the play.
 Avery Davis instead improvised, finding running back Kyren Williams for a successful two-point conversion.

-On September 18, 2021, San Diego State and backup quarterback Lucas Johnson successfully executed the Philly Special to defeat the Utah in the third overtime.
+On September 18, 2021, San Diego State and backup quarterback Lucas Johnson successfully executed the Philly Special to defeat the Utah Utes in the third overtime.

-On November 20, 2021, the 2021 Cincinnati Bearcats football team executed the Philly Special in the third quarter against the SMU Mustangs.
+On November 20, 2021, the Cincinnati Bearcats executed the Philly Special in the third quarter against the SMU Mustangs.
 The play resulted in quarterback Desmond Ridder's first collegiate touchdown reception.